| 2011 |

 | 2019 |

-SYCE3 adopts a dimeric four-helical bundle structure that serves as a building block for concentration-dependent self-assembly into discrete higher-order oligomers (favoring dodecamers), achieved through staggered lateral interactions and end-on intermolecular domain swapping between dimer folds. |
+Solution biophysical analysis (multi-angle light scattering and SAXS) of human SYCE3 revealed it adopts a dimeric four-helical bundle structure that serves as the building block for concentration-dependent self-assembly into discrete higher-order oligomers (up to dodecamers).
+Self-assembly proceeds through staggered lateral interactions between self-assembly surfaces of dimers and end-on interactions likely involving intermolecular domain swapping. |

-Multi-angle light scattering (MALS); small-angle X-ray scattering (SAXS) |
+Multi-angle light scattering (MALS), small-angle X-ray scattering (SAXS) |

 The Journal of biological chemistry |